prezi/snakebasket/README.md

 Of course, all of the above *makes a huge assumption on the backwards compatibility of dependencies*. snakebasket currently relies on this assumption.

+### --ignore-untracked-files

+By default, snakebasket will not attempt to upgrade an editable package if it detects untracked files.
+These could either be new files or files that were are not properly added to .gitignore.
+Passing this argument will cause snakebasket to execute 'git status' with the '--untracked-files=no' argument.

 ---

 ## Contributing